mnyrop/marii.info/_posts/2017-07-12-the-summer-of-puppets-2.md

 }
 ```

-Once each type was reasonably mapped out, I exported the MySQL database as a set of CSV files and turned to [OpenRefine](http://openrefine.org/) (formerly known as GoogleRefine) to clean them up.
+Once each type was reasonably mapped out, I exported the MySQL database as a set of CSV files and turned to [OpenRefine](http://openrefine.org/) to clean them up.
 I used faceting to get a better sense of each set, recast strings as ints and visa versa, scrubbed out line breaks, dropped unused columns, consolidated similar cells, and so on.
 Then I renamed as many columns as possible to cohere to the somewhat-standardized JSON schema I'd created, and re-exported them as spiffed-up CSVs.

 <br><img src="{{ "/images/open-refine.png" | relative_url }}" style="box-shadow: 2px 2px 4pc #23352a;max-width:600px;"/><br><br>